ChainSafe/lodestar/CONTRIBUTING.md

 ## Style Guide

 - Pull requests should usually only update a single package (in our monorepo) at a time
+  - prefix your PR title with the module you are working on, e.g.: `validator: foo bar buz`
 - Many module class constructors have the following signature: `(options, dependencies)`
   - e.g.: `public constructor(opts: IExampleOptions, {db, logger}: IExampleModules)`
 - Modules should be designed to _"do one thing and do it well!"_